MOHAMEDZAYEDSCU/OBSIDIAN/CATReloaded/LV0/Cryptography/Cryptography Fundamentals.md

 >>
 >>>[!tip]- secure hashing algorithm(SHA):
 >>>- you divide it by 4, cause it is hexadecimal 4bits.
 >>>- SHA-1 -> not used because you may find 2 different words having the same hashing.
-160bit -> Each char will be 40 bit ?
+160bit -> Total char will be 40 bit.
 >>>- SHA-2 ->
 >>>- SHA-3 ->
 >>>---